-- 1) Structure of membrane proteins pHtrII for transmitting light signal and halorhodopsin for light-driven ion pumping - 2) Development of high-sensitivity NMR using hyperpolarization by terahertz wave irradiation - 3) Structure analysis by NMR bioinformatics - 4) Elucidation of the correlation between structure, dynamics and function of large molecular proteins using NMR
+1) Structure of membrane proteins pHtrII for transmitting light signal and halorhodopsin for light-driven ion pumping

+- 2) Development of high-sensitivity NMR using - hyperpolarization by terahertz wave irradiation - 3) Structure analysis by NMR bioinformatics - 4) Elucidation of the correlation between structure, dynamics and function of large molecular proteins using NMR

-Solid-state NMR reveals structure and function of biologically important molecular complexes that are not amenable to X-ray crystallography and solution NMR.
-These systems include proteins tightly bound to lipid bilayers and noncrystalline large molecular complexes. such as membrane protein pHtrII for the transmission of light signal, halorhodopsin for light-driven ion pumping, transmembrane domains of proton ATP synthase, and model Gprotein-receptor complexes.
-We are also developing NMR methods by using advanced technologies for NMR experiments, Signal transduction by membrane protein pHrtl bioinformatics and molecular biology.
-One of NMR spectrometers features high-power terahertz wave source, gyrotron, for enhancing the sensitivity by using electron spin polarization.
+NMR reveals structure and function of biologically important molecular complexes that not amenable to X-ray crystallography and electron microscopy.
+These systems include proteins bound to lipid bilayers and noncrystalline large molecular complexes, such as membrane protein pHtrII for the transmission of light signal, halorhodopsin for lightdriven ion pumping, amyloid protein fibers, and model Gprotein-receptor complexes.
+We are also developing NMR methods by using advanced technologies for NMR experiments, bioinformatics and molecular biology.
+Two NMR spectrometers features high-power terahertz wave sources, gyrotron for enhancing the sensitivity by using electron spin polarization.